rUmI-nUI/rUmI-nUI.github.io/chapters/2:  Parts of Speech.md

 <ins> Inchoative statives </ins>

 There are 2 inchoative statives - tEc and tyc, defined as "to become" and "to disappear".
-Like inchoative verbs, they are used to indicate states of existence that are about to begin.
+Like inchoative verbs, they are used to indicate states of existence that are about to begin/in progress.
 * Fú nám téc (I am becoming older)
 * Um rú tyc (His goodness is disappearing)

+<ins> Synthetic statives </ins>

+Synthetic statives are used to describe permanent, enduring or absolute qualities and can be created from any root or nI-combination.
+There are two general uses for synthetic statives:
+* Case 1: Permanent states.
+  * There are a few cases where a synthetic stative is preferred over a modifier, the most common being to tell is something is broken (yrc).
+Ex. "Éd yrc" (The tool is broken).
+Note that "Éd yrcöm éc" would be used if the tool was temporarily broken.
+  * Another case is the "is forever _____ " construct.
+Ex.
+"Ak ké u wúc" (The person above the sky is forever strong) or "Iúm ná-ios nac" (The tree of knowledge is forever tall)
+* Case 2: Absolute comparisons.
+  * This is the most common use for a synthetic stative and is always used in comparative clauses.
+Ex.
+Fum brú úx, fu nac (Relative to my friend, I am the tallest), "Canöm nu úx, fum ytu ic" (Relative to everyone, my father is the brightest).